milvus-io/milvus-docs/site/en/quick_start/milvus_operation.md

    >>> vectors = [[random.random() for _ in range(256)] for _ in range(20)]
    ```

 2. Insert the list of vectors.
-If you do not specify vector ids, Milvus automatically generates IDs for the vectors.
+If you do not specify vector ids, Milvus will automatically generate IDs for the vectors.

    ```python
    # Insert vectors